IIsoki/Archive-fflag-from-luafv/readme.md

 }
 ```
 ### Max Raycast Distance
+> [!NOTE]
-###### Raycasting is the use of intersection tests to solve problems in ROBLOX.
+> **Raycasting is the use of intersection tests to solve problems in Roblox.
 The most common use of raycasting is to determine the first object intersected by a ray.
-This is done by casting a virtual ray from a certain point in a direction and determining the first surface it intersected with.
+This is done by casting a virtual ray from a certain point in a direction and determining the first surface it intersected with.**
+> [!TIP]
-###### Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3
+> **Break legs collision from 2 to -inf, kinda break camera on values over 3 noclip cam on 3**
 ```json
 {
     "DFIntRaycastMaxDistance": "3"